Developer: Krillbite Studio

 Also Available On

-Due to the claustrophobic and nearly haphazard way everything is laid out no particular moment is really memorable save for the first 30 minutes.
+Due to the claustrophobic and nearly haphazard way, everything is laid out no particular moment is really memorable save for the first 30 minutes.
 You end up going through random doors, hallways appear out of nowhere in the dark, strange sounds will clatter away in the background, things will flash in front of you.
-All of this is to make you tense, but there’s no real scare moment where you jump.
-It’s all about a tense atmosphere that keeps you at the edge of your seat.
+All of this is to make you tense, but there’s no real scary moment where you jump.
+It’s all about a tense atmosphere that keeps you on the edge of your seat.

 Overall, Among the Sleep is a short but sweet horror ride for any fan of Amnesia or adventure games.
 There’s no combat, just you as a vulnerable baby trying to run away from your fears and keeping your teddy by your side.